chrisshortlaw/homebrew_virtual_dom/README.md

 The relevant javascript objects should look as follows:

     ```javascript
-    [{
+    {
         tagName:'div',
         attrs: {
-            id: 'calcHist'
+            id: 'appDisplay'
         },
         children: [
             // Children for calcHist will be comprised of text Nodes
             // it may be easier to render each of these as a single object
-                    { // firstOperand
-                        tagName: 'p'
-                        attrs: {}
-                        children: ['100'] // this should render as textContent.
-                    },
-                    { // secondOperand
-                        tagName: 'p'
-                        attrs: {}
-                        children: ['200']
-                    },
-                    { //operator
-                        tagName: 'p'
-                        attrs: {}
-                        children: ['+']
-                    },
-                    { // result
-                        tagName: 'p'
-                        attrs: {}
-                        children: ['300']
-                    }
-                ]
-    },
                     {
                         tagName:'div',
                         attrs: {
                             id: 'equation',
                         },
-        children: [
-            {
-                tagName: 'div',
-                attrs:{
-                    id: 'firstOperand',
-                    value: 0 // value must match child - devise function to check this.
-                },
                         children: ['0'] // child is a textNode
                     },
                     {
-                tagName:'div',
-                attrs:{
-                    id: 'secondOperand',
-                    value: 0 // value is integer which we can use to perform equations
-                },
-                children: ['0']
-            },
-            {
                         tagName: 'div',
                         attrs: {
-                    id: 'operator',
-                    value: +
-                },
-                children: ['+']
-            },
-            {
-                tagName: 'div',
-                attrs: {
                             id: 'result',
-                    value: 0 // value should be assigned by function in model.

                         },
-                children: []
+                        children: ['0'] // child is a textNode
                     }
                 ]

-    }]
+    },
     ```

-We shall probably need to add classes to the attrs of these js objects as we will want all the elements to be styled correctly.
+Even this, very simple, element has two branches both terminating in a leaf.
+If we are to add features, such as a history function or a graphing function, we need a method to generate this tree structure repeatedly, quickly and in a way that reduces overall complexity.

-We now have a sketch of the basic data-structures and operations of our app.
+We now have a sketch of the basic data-structures and operations of our library and we are beginning to see how it meets the requirements for our demo app.

 #### Components & 'Props'

 The code above, the articles and tutorials cited all lack a discussion of components and props.
-These form a key aspect of the use of any front-end framework such as React and Vue.js and any emulation of those frameworks, however simple, is incomplete without them.
+These form a key aspect of the use of any front-end framework such as React and Vue.js and any emulation of those frameworks, however simple, is incomplete without discussing them.

 *Components* according to React.js's [tutorial](https://reactjs.org/docs/components-and-props.html) are functions that accept data are parameters and cause something to be rendered in the Virtual DOM.
 An example of a component might be a clock which displays the current time.
 The relevant function takes the data on the current time as a parameter and creates the appropriate object in the virtual DOM.
 The vDOM can then be rendered to display the current time on a webpage.

 Where *components* are functions that take data as parameters and create parts of the vDOM, *props* are the data and parameters.
 Taking our Clock example, the *prop* would be the current time which is fed to the function (the *component*) as a parameter.

-Turning to the present app, I propose to start very simply with four components: An 'operand-1' component, an 'operand-2', 'operator' component and a 'result' component.
-Each of these shall have a single prop which shall be a string.
-For operand1 and operand2, these shall be numbers (either integers or floats), the operator will be a series of symbols or a string (i.e exponent, squareroot etc.).
-The prop attached to result shall also be a number, either an integer (where both numbers are integers) or a float.
+The important information to take away here is that components are functions (which in javascript are really just Objects) and props are the data or the logic which tells these functions what to produce.

-A sample of what our component might look like:
+As a spoiler, here is a sample version of what a component from a calculator app might look:

     ```javascript
-    function operand1(tagName = 'span', attrs = {id: 'operand1'}, props = {value: 0, text: `${this.value}`})  {
-        return {tagName,
-                attrs,
-                props
+        function createTextComponent(tagName, textChild, classes, id){
+            /* Body omitted for brevity*/
         }

-        }
+        const new_result = createTextComponent('div', result, 'number text-dark', 'result_display');
     ```

 This should yield a javascript Object which looks like this:

     ```javascript
     {
-        tagName: 'span',
+        tagName: 'div',
         attrs: {
-            id: 'operand1'
+            id: 'result-display',
+            classes: 'number text-dark'
             },
         props: {
-            text: '0'
+            children:[`${result}`,]
         }
     }
     ```
+The function renders an object with the 'result' parameter being inserted as a template literal.
+This is to demonstrate how this function can incorporate changes or variables into its generation process.

 We run this through our mount function, using 'vnode' as shorthand for our object: